Zmax39/Task-Manager-Python/README.md

   Functions will run depending on what menu choice the user picks.

   The menu options are as follows:
-  - Register a new user (Allows you to create a username and password and store it in the text file.
+  - Register a new user (Allows you to create a username and password and store it in the text file).
   - Assign tasks to users.
   - View all tasks for all users.
   - View your tasks and mark it as complete or edit the date if it is incomplete